dafny-lang/dafny/docs/OnlineTutorial/ValueTypes.md

 Many of the operations defined on sets are also available for multisets.
 You can use `in` to test whether some element is in a multiset (in means that it has at least one member of the given value).
 Multiset union (`+`) means take elements from both, and add them up.
 So if one multiset has two 3's and another has one, then their multiset union would have a total of three 3's.
-The multiset difference (`-`) works similarly, in that the duplicity of the elements (i.e. how many of each element are in the multiset) matters.
+The multiset difference (`-`) works similarly, in that the multiplicity of the elements
+(i.e. how many of each element are in the multiset) matters.
 So the following:

 <!-- %check-verify -->